Skip to main content

 1. Poverty

-We can see the link between poverty and hunger play out in larger statistics: The Democratic Republic of Congo is one of the world’s poorest countries.
-In 2022, nearly 62% of the country’s 60 million residents lived below the poverty line.
-Earlier this year, the UN estimated that 43% of all Congolese are also living below the hunger line in a crisis that is only expected to grow.
+We can see the link between poverty and hunger play out at the macro level as well: The Democratic Republic of Congo is one of the world’s poorest countries.
+Last year, nearly 75% of the country’s 102 million residents lived below the poverty line.
+Earlier this year, the Integrated Food Security Phase Classification (IPC) estimated that 40% of all Congolese were also living below the hunger line in a crisis that is only expected to grow.

 2. Food shortages

-Across regions like the Sahel and the Horn of Africa, farming families experience periods before harvests known as hunger seasons.
-These are the times of year when food supplies from the previous harvest are exhausted, but the next harvest is still a ways off.
+In low-income farming communities, families often experience periods before harvests known as hunger seasons.
+These are the times of year when food supplies from the previous harvest are used up, but the next harvest is still some time away.
 This leaves families forced to skip one (or more) meals each day in the period before the next harvest, which could be months away.

-We’ve also seen food shortages increase in the last few years as the results of COVID-19 and the crisis in Ukraine.
-Border closures intended to curb the pandemic and trade routes interrupted due to conflict have prevented critical supplies from getting where they’re needed most.
-Read on to learn how the situation in Ukraine, for instance, has fed the hunger crisis in Somalia.
+We’ve also seen food shortages increase in the last few years in the wake of both the COVID-19 pandemic and the crisis in Ukraine.
+Both border closures intended to curb the pandemic and trade routes interrupted due to conflict have prevented critical supplies from getting where they’re needed most.
+More on this below.

 3. War and conflict

 International conflicts also carry a large impact.
 Pre-war, Ukraine and Russia exported 25% of the world’s wheat supplies.
-Somalia, Sudan, and South Sudan rely on this region - more than 8,000 km away - for staples.
-Those supply chains have been interrupted due to the conflict, and have left millions of people, including those affected by the ongoing drought in Horn of Africa, without a key lifeline.
+Countries like Malawi (which has enjoyed relative peace for the last three decades) rely on this region - more than 5,000 miles away - for staples.
+Conflict has interrupted those supply chains and also contributed to global inflation rates, leaving millions of people without a key lifeline.

 4. Climate change

-Countries like Malawi enjoy relative peace and political stability.
-However, climate change is also a major cause of hunger, with each shock setting the most vulnerable people and communities further and further back.
+Climate change is also a major cause of hunger, with each shock setting the most vulnerable people and communities further and further back.
+As we’ve seen in recent years, natural disasters have also become more frequent and more destructive as a result of global warming.

 5. Poor nutrition

 Systemic problems, like poor infrastructure or low investment in agriculture, often prevent food and water from reaching the populations that need them the most.
-This is especially true in fragile contexts.
-Many of the world’s hungriest countries also experience some form of political instability or conflict.
-Political leaders often focus limited resources on these emergencies rather than the silent ones like hunger.
+This is especially true in fragile contexts, which is why many of the hungriest countries in the world are also experiencing some form of political instability.

 Inflation as the result of a bad economy means that, even if food is available and people have jobs, they may not be able to afford even the most basic staples.
-Last year, the cost of a food basket rose by 66% in Ethiopia, and 36% in Somalia.
+Last year, for example, the cost of an emergency food basket rose by 66% in Ethiopia.

 8. Food waste